bneidlinger/RobotWars/RobotWars_app_code.md

         this.socket = null; // Will hold the Socket.IO socket instance
-        this.playerId = null; // This client's unique ID assigned by the server this.game = game; // Reference to the main game object to pass updates if (!this.game) {
+        this.playerId = null; // This client's unique ID assigned by the server this.game = game; // Reference to the main game object to pass updates
+        // --- Spectator State ---
+        this.isSpectating = false;
+        this.spectatingGameId = null;
+        this.spectatingGameName = null; // Store name for display
+        // --- End Spectator State ---
+        if (!this.game) {
             console.error("Network handler initialized without a valid game reference!");
         }